Inzhenerka/docs.getdbt.tech/website/docs/guides/duckdb-qs.md

     ```shell
     jafgen [number of years to generate] # e.g. jafgen 6
     ```
     Replace `NUMBER_OF_YEARS` with the number of years you want to simulate.
+For example, to generate data for 6 years, you would run: `jafgen --years 6`.
 This command builds the CSV files and stores them in the `jaffle-data` folder, and is automatically sourced based on the `sources.yml` file and the [dbt-duckdb](/docs/core/connect-data-platform/duckdb-setup) adapter.

 As you increase the number of years, it takes exponentially more time to generate the data because the Jaffle Shop stores grow in size and number.
 For a good balance of data size and time to build, dbt Labs suggests a maximum of 6 years.
 ## Next steps